Reduce Access to Means of Suicide

 - Train mental health professionals in lethal means counseling.
 (See the free online course Counseling on Access to Lethal Means.)

 - Train nontraditional providers in lethal means counseling, for example, divorce and defense attorneys, probation/parole officers, and first responders.

 - Educate the community about options for temporary storage of a firearm outside of the home during a suicidal crisis.

 Collaborate with others in your community to increase safety.

-- Institute lethal means counseling policies in health care settings and train health care providers.
+- Institute lethal means counseling policies in health and behavioral health care settings and train health care providers in these settings.

 - Pass policies that exempt at-risk patients from mandatory 90-day refill policies.

 - Work collaboratively with gun retailers and gun owner groups on suicide prevention efforts.
-(See Gun Shop Project for examples of materials developed with and for firearms retailers and range owners in New Hampshire.)
+(See Gun Shop Project for examples of materials developed with and for firearms retailers and range owners.)

 - Ensure that bridges and high buildings have protective barriers.